- About Us

 An overview of criminal justice systems in other countries.
 Includes an intensive study and analysis of materials on their law enforcement, judicial, and corrections components; review of comparative studies on a variety of criminal justice topics.

-** Click HERE for CRCJ electives list. **
+** Click HERE for the list of CRCJ electives. **